 “There are many environmental conditions that can cause coral bleaching including water quality, contaminants, changes in sedimentation, changes in salinity, low oxygen and disease,” said Darla White of Hawaii’s Department of Land and Natural Resources.
 “However, widespread or mass coral bleaching is driven by temperature.”

 “Coral bleaching is a stress response in coral,” said Anne Rosinski, a marine resource specialist with the Hawaii Coral Reef Initiative.
-“Bleached corals are more vulnerable to disease, are thought to reproduce less successfully, and will eventually die if environmental conditions do not improve.”
+“Bleached corals are more vulnerable to disease, are thought to reproduce less successfully and will eventually die if environmental conditions do not improve.”

-“The idea [of Bleachapalooza] was to get everyone in the water at the predicted height of the bleaching event to get a snapshot of the status of the bleaching,” White explained.
-“Anne Rosinski thought it was a brilliant idea and suggested it should go statewide.
-It did, and it did greatly improve the awareness and participation of reports [of coral bleaching].”
-White emphasized, “CRW data was central to it.”
+“The idea [of Bleachapalooza] was to get everyone in the water at the predicted height of the bleaching event to get a snapshot of the status of the bleaching,” White said, adding that with the support of the Hawaii Coral Reef Initiative the effort went statewide across Hawaii.
+"It greatly improved the awareness and participation of reports [of coral bleaching].”
+White said.